Betty Bratton Obituary - Mowrystown, OH | Times Gazette

 Betty is survived by her four children, Kedith Bratton, Butch and Martie Bratton, Jim and Barb Bratton, and John and Missy Bratton; eight grandchildren, Scott and Nicole Bratton, Chuckand Kristie Floyd, Stewart and Stacy Hatfield, Mitchell and Michelle Hatfield, Craig and Shelby Bratton, Mike and Kim Cooper, Chuck and Courtney Bratton, and Taylor Bratton; 18 great-grandchildren; and three great-great-grandchildren.

-A private graveside service will be held for intermediate family at the Sardinia Cemetery in Sardinia.
+A private graveside service will be held for immediate family at the Sardinia Cemetery in Sardinia.

 The Edgington Funeral Home, Mowrystown, is serving the family.